Seeing the hunt through a feral cat’s eyes: why mammals are most at risk

 What this means for managing feral cats and protecting threatened species

-At Arid Recovery, this knowledge underpins everything we do; from maintaining our 123 km2 predator-proof fence to supporting broader landscape-scale solutions beyond it.
+At Arid Recovery, this knowledge underpins everything we do; from maintaining our 123 km2 predator-proof fence to supporting broader, landscape-scale solutions beyond it.
+While fenced safe havens are critical, feral cats continue to exert immense pressure across Australia’s landscapes.

-Feral cats continue to exert immense pressure across Australia’s landscapes.
-Research like this informs how we manage them, but protecting native species relies on sustained feral cat control, both inside and beyond the fence.
+Research like this helps guide how we manage feral cats, but protecting native species ultimately depends on sustained, long-term feral cat control, both inside safe havens and beyond the fence.